ryansechrest/github-updater-demo/README.md

 # GitHub Updater Demo

-WordPress plugin to demonstrate how `GitHubUpdater` can enable WordPress to check for and update a custom plugin that's hosted in either a public or private repository on GitHub.
+WordPress plugin to demonstrate how `GitHubUpdater` can enable WordPress to check for and update a custom plugin that's hosted in either a public or private GitHub repository.

 ## Plugin Header Fields

-The following [plugin header fields](https://developer.wordpress.org/plugins/plugin-basics/header-requirements/) are being used by `GitHubUpdater`.
+The following [plugin header fields](https://developer.wordpress.org/plugins/plugin-basics/header-requirements/) are used by `GitHubUpdater`.

 ### 🔴 Plugin Name (Required)

-Set the name of your plugin:
+Set the plugin's name:

 ```
 Plugin Name: GitHub Updater Demo